Andrea M. Russo, MD, Chair

 Dr. Herre serves in significant roles with the following organization, receiving reimbursement or compensation as listed:

-- LifeNet Health, Board of Directors, Chairman, receiving reimbursement for travel expenses, per diem for attendance at board meetings, and honoraria.
+- LifeNet Health, Board of Directors, Chairman, receiving reimbursement for travel expenses and honoraria.

 Yuli Kim, MD